Sensory Processing Difficulties (SPD) happen when a person’s brain has trouble receiving and interpreting messages from their senses.

 As a child becomes older sensory diets can be a powerful behavioural tool in helping kids to respond appropriately to their senses.
 A sensory diet is a personalised activity plan, designed to provide the sensory input a person needs to stay focused and organised throughout the day.
 Done well, it should help with attention, concentration, sensory reactions and self-regulation.
 The concept is that the child rates their body in relation to a car engine, if it is going too fast then you need to look at the activity to see why.
 The aim is to have the engine running ‘just right’.

 The aim of any OT treatment is to help a child manage their own responses appropriately.
-There are many adults who have sensory difficulties however they have learnt to manage their responses.
+There are many adults with sensory difficulties who have learnt to manage their responses.
 With help and understanding these children can learn how to play with friends and enjoy school.